santanaluis/exploringdata/README.md

 ## Files in this repo

-File "exploring_dataR" contains the code to download and handle data set.
+File "exploring_data.R" contains the code to download and handle data set.
 I creates "electric_data.csv"

 Files "plot1.R", "plot2.R","plot3.R", "plot4.R"; create # 1,2,3 and 4 plots that are included as .png files.